Dark Descend

 "You stayed in the far house.
 The quiet and safe, far from the noise and danger."

-The words echo in her chest like distant thunder.
-She presses her back harder against the wall, hoping the pain will distract her from the memory.
+The words echo in her mind, leading to an image appearing.
+Anna instantly presses her back harder against the wall, hoping for a distraction through the pain.

-A ragged exhale escapes her lips, swallowed by the night.
+A ragged breath escapes, swallowed by the dark.

 "Because that's all you do, nothing."

-She remains still, shoulders slackening as if the weight of the accusation might finally crush her into silence.
+She remains silent, shoulders slackening as if the weight of the accusation might finally crush her into pieces.

 Marek sat cross-legged by the last of the glowing embers, his head bowed so low his chin almost touched his chest.
 Since the fire went out, he hadn't looked up even once.
-Beside him, Riah and Elia pressed close, their thin arms thrown over their faces as if they could hide from the memories chasing them in the dark.
+Riah and Elia leaned against his arms, their faces buried beneath thin, shaking arms and ragged breath.

 "The well… Do you remember well?"